joblib/threadpoolctl/README.md

-The threadpools can also be controlled via the object oriented API, which is especially useful to avoid searching through all the loaded shared libraries each time. **Note that it will not act on libraries loaded after the instantiation of the `ThreadpoolController`!**
+The threadpools can also be controlled via the object oriented API, which is especially useful to avoid searching through all the loaded shared libraries each time.
+That is, you can reuse a `ThreadpoolController` to reduce performance overhead. **However, note that it will not act on libraries loaded after the instantiation of the `ThreadpoolController`!**

 ```python
 >>> from threadpoolctl import ThreadpoolController